1Shubham7/cka-notes/README.md

 2. edit using `kubectl edit`
 3. imperetive way - `kubectl scale --replicas=10 rs/nginx-rs`

+## Getting inside pods and containers:

+- to get inside a pod:
+`kubectl exec -it multi-container-pod -- sh`

+- to get inside a specific pod of a container use -c:
+`kubectl exec -it multi-container-pod -c my-app -- sh`

+- To prite environment variables of a pod: after the -- there is a command, so it could also be a command like printenv" `kubectl exec -it multi-container-pod -- printenv`

 ### if you don't remember anything, use --help

 e.g. : `kubectl scale --help`